Overall bandwidth usage throttling

 Managing stable LAN connections

 Nomad provides extra stability by managing a machine's network connections as they move between a wireless and a wired LAN.
-Often, once an SMB or HTTP session is running on a wireless connection, it will remain on it even when a wired LAN becomes available.
-Nomad will drop a wireless connection in favor of a wired LAN connection if one is available.
+Depending on the OS version or other factors, once an SMB or HTTP session is running on a wireless connection, it will remain on wireless even when a wired LAN becomes available.
+Nomad uses WLanBlipSecs to temporarily drop a wireless connection when it detects a wired LAN connection, to give time for the OS and Nomad to automatically switch to the LAN connection.

-If a Nomad master was initiated when a machine was on a wireless connection and a wired connection subsequently became available, Nomad disables the wireless adapter for a long enough period to enable a switchover to the wired connection.
-As a result of this, the IP address and the share path will change and error messages will appear in the logs until the connection is re-established to the master and the new share location.
+For example, if a Nomad master was initiated when a machine was on a wireless connection and a wired connection subsequently became available, Nomad disables the wireless adapter for a long enough period to enable a switchover to the wired connection.
+As a result of this, the IP address and the share path will change and peers will log error messages until each peer re-establishes its connection to the master and the new share location.

 To enable this feature, update the NormadBranch WLanBlipSecs registry value to 20 seconds or more.
 By default, it is 0.